gsfran/qmfg-tools/README.md

 ## Overview

 This repository contains software tools I developed in my free time to facilitate my primary role as a Manufacturing Equipment Engineer overseeing the production of Rapid Antigen tests during the Covid-19 pandemic.

-It consists of two main componentst: Rapids Data Analytics and Rapids Production Dashboard.
+It consists of two main components:

-**Rapids Data Analytics** was my solution to the lack of existing infrastructure to accurately track production performance and calculate KPI's such as Overall Equipment Effectiveness (OEE).
+**Rapids Data Analytics**

+My solution to the lack of existing infrastructure to accurately track production performance and calculate KPI's such as Overall Equipment Effectiveness (OEE).
 A Python script takes raw CSV data from a machine vision inspection system and outputs Excel spreadsheets containing various analytics, along with a high-res PNG image of basic visualizations characterizing the production day.

-**Rapids Production Dashboard** is a Flask web application which allows scheduling and tracking of work order progress, allowing better interdepartmental coordination and increasing operational efficiency.
-It was designed to be updated with production data from Rapids Data Analytics running as a scheduled task in order to accurately predict lot changeover times, quality control inspections, managerial sign-offs, etc.
+**Rapids Production Dashboard**

+A Flask web application which allows scheduling and tracking of work order progress, allowing better interdepartmental coordination and increasing operational efficiency.
+It was designed to be updated with real-time production data from Rapids Data Analytics in order to accurately predict lot changeover times, quality control inspections, managerial sign-offs, etc.

 ## Live Demo